 Best for: Generalized pain, inflammation, muscle spasms

-This indica-dominant strain is perfect for minor pains and inflammations.
-It provides gentle sedative and relaxing effects.
-It is not recommended for daytime use because you’ll probably want only to chill and relax once you smoke it.
+Redwood Kush is an indica-dominant hybrid, perfect for minor pains and inflammation.
+It provides gentle sedation and relaxation.
+It is not recommended for daytime use because you’ll probably only want to chill and relax once you smoke it.

 Granddaddy Purple (THC 20%, CBD 1%)